ViRGIS-Team/pdal-upm/README.md

 ## Running in the Editor

-This package uses [Conda](https://docs.conda.io/en/latest/) to download the latest version of MDAL.
+This package uses [Conda](https://docs.conda.io/en/latest/) to download the latest version of PDAL.

 For this package to work , the development machine MUST have a working copy of Conda (either full Conda or Miniconda) installed and in the path.
 The following CLI command should work without change or embellishment: